hathix/cs50-section/handouts/week6.md

 ------| ---------------
-undefined reference to 'function' | You forgot to call the linker with, e.g., `-lcs50` implicitly declaring library function | You forgot to `#include` the `.h` file more '%' conversions than data arguments | You called, e.g., `printf("%i and %i \n", 5)` (you passed 1 number but should have given 2) definitely lost: # bytes in # blocks | You forgot to `free` memory you allocated with `malloc` invalid write of size # | You tried changing a value beyond the end of an array
+undefined reference to 'function' | You forgot to call the linker with, e.g., `-lcs50` implicitly declaring library function | You forgot to `#include` the `.h` file implicit declaration of function 'function' is invalid | You forgot to `#include` the `.h` file more '%' conversions than data arguments | You called, e.g., `printf("%i and %i \n", 5)` (you passed 1 number but should have given 2) definitely lost: # bytes in # blocks | You forgot to `free` memory you allocated with `malloc` invalid write of size # | You tried changing a value beyond the end of an array use of undeclared identifier | You forgot to declare the variable, or it's out of scope